Toggle menu

 Working Together for Nature - West Lothian's Biodiversity Action Plan 2025-35

-This map shows all the habitats of West Lothian, as they were mapped by consultants in 2022.
-It is a broad-brush map that helps us to see which habitats currently exist, roughly where they are and approximately how much of them we have.
+A key part of updating the LBAP was finding out what we already have and where, by mapping all of West Lothian's habitats.
+The interactive map below shows all the habitats of West Lothian, as they were mapped by consultants in 2022.
+It is a broad-brush map that helps us to see which habitats exist, roughly where they are and approximately how much of them we have.
 The map isn't accurate down to individual site scale and can't be used to plan specific land use or habitat management projects - accurate site surveys are required for that.
 But it does inform our Biodiversity Action Plan and helps us to strategically plan habitat networks and connectivity across the area.
+We can also use the map as a baseline and compare it with updated habitat maps in future years to see what's changed.

-Use the link below to click on the different habitats to switch them on/off and see where they occur across West Lothian.
+Follow the link below to click on the different habitats to switch them on/off and to see where they occur across West Lothian.

 West Lothian Habitat Dashboard